Raging wildfires destroy Washington town, roar through California, Oregon | Science-Environment

 Uncontrolled wildfires driven by high winds and unprecedented temperatures raged across the U.S. West on Tuesday, incinerating the Washington town of Malden and threatening communities in Oregon and California.
 Firefighters and emergency responders searched on Tuesday for residents of tiny Malden, about 300 miles (480 km) east of Seattle, a day after a firestorm destroyed 80% of its homes, along with the fire station, post office, city hall and library.

 "The scale of this disaster really can't be expressed in words," said Brett Myers, sheriff of Whitman County, where the town of 200-300 people is located.
 "I pray everyone got out in time."
-The fire that destroyed Malden erupted about noon on Sunday, and was driven by 40 mile-per-hour-winds that blew directly into the town, Myers said in an interview.
+The fire that destroyed Malden erupted about noon on Sunday, driven by winds of 40 miles per hour (34 knots), Myers told Reuters.

 Authorities went door-to-door ordering evacuations before the blaze arrived.
-The fire engulfed most of the town over the course of about three hours, he said.
+The fire engulfed most of the town over the course of about three hours.
 "It moved incredibly fast," Myers said.

 That fire was one of dozens of large blazes burning in Washington, Oregon and California over the Labor Day holiday weekend, as the thermometer soared.
-Temperatures in the western part of Los Angeles' San Fernando Valley topped 121 degrees Fahrenheit (49°C).
+Temperatures in the western part of Los Angeles' San Fernando Valley topped 121 degrees Fahrenheit (49 Celsius).
 "I have no patience for climate change deniers," California Governor Gavin Newsom said, pointing to the high temperatures, as well as years of drought that have killed millions of trees, providing fuel for fires.
-"It simply is completely inconsistent... with the reality on the ground."
+"It simply is completely inconsistent ... with the reality on the ground."

 - READ MORE ON: